BOOK A FREE DISCOVERY CALL

 Nurture and Integrate

 Over the next week, notice what shifts for you.
-Maybe you yell less, spend more time present, or feel less bad about yourself if you do yell or fall back into old patterns.
+Maybe you yell less, spend more time present, or feel less judgemental about yourself if you do yell or fall back into old patterns.
 It’s not your fault; you’re learning, and your kids are lucky to have you as their parent.

 Affirmation (Optional)